saitejam23/Electoral-Bond-Funding-SQL/README.md

 We are creating a database from raw data and exploring how to write sql queries.

-# Electoral Bond Data :
+# Electoral Bond Funding :

 **Description:**